sudoyashi/Joshis-Garage/_posts/2023-01-25-makeyourowndecal.markdown

 >
 > ...

-### TLDR; be a racecar. show your number and class.
+**TLDR; Be a racecar.
+Show your number and class.**

 ## DIY race car numbers and letters

 Ok, this is what you actually came for.

 In my case, I used a Cricut die-cutting machine.
 It cuts a design based on the image files that it receives in .svg, .png, and more.
 It is a specialty machine that you probably won't casually have lying around.
-If you DON'T have one, you have a couple options:
+If you DON'T have one, you have a few options:
-1. Convince your girlfriend, boyfriend, or any significant other that they NEED a Cricut, where we come and swoop in to use it instead.
+1. Convince your girlfriend or boyfriend that you need a Cricut and swoon them to buy it for you
 2. Cut it by hand with a razor
+3. Borrow it
-3. By it yourself (not recommended, we're on a budget remember!)
+3. Buy it yourself (not recommended, we're on a budget remember!)

 Once you have a Cricut, let's look at the materials...